-In accordance with the provisions of the Regulations for the Organization and Functioning of the Board of Administration of the Company, the Chairman of its Board of Directors has kept punctually informed the Nominating, Compensation and Corporate Social Responsibility Committee and Board of Directors of all the incidents of a judicial procedure that affects more than 40 people who, as is their case, were part of the day of the Caixa Board of Directors Catalunya, position in which it ceased in 2011, and that as of the date of this report is pending of holding oral trial.

-After the monitoring and timely assessment of the situation, the Appointments, Remuneration Committee and Corporate Social Responsibility and the Board of Directors have concluded: i) that this situation does not jeopardize the interests of the Company or harm its credit or reputation, and ii) that the Commission of Appointments, Remuneration and Corporate Responsibility continue to follow up on this matter giving timely account of it to the Board in full.
+In accordance with the provisions of the Regulations for the Organization and Functioning of the Board of Directors of the Company, the Chairman of its Board of The Appointments, Remuneration and Corporate Responsibility Directors has kept punctually informed the Committee has taken note of the acquittal recently handed down by Appointments, Remuneration and Corporate the Barcelona Provincial Court and will continue to follow any Social Responsibility and the Board of progress made in this matter and report back to the full Board in a Directors of all the incidents of a timely manner. judicial procedure that affects more than 40 people who, as is their case, were part of the day of the Board of Directors of Caixa Catalunya, position in which it ceased in 2011.
+Decision taken/action taken Reasoned explanation At the date of this report, a judgement of acquittal was handed down by the Provincial Court of Barcelona.
+After the monitoring and timely assessment of the situation, the Appointments, Remuneration Committee and Corporate Social Responsibility and the Board of Directors have concluded: i) to take note of the judgement of acquittal handed down by the Provincial Court of Barcelona, and ii) to continue to follow up on this matter giving a timely account of it to the Board in full.

-C.1.44 List the significant agreements entered into by the company which come into force, are amended or terminate in the event of a change of control of the company due to a takeover bid, and their effects.
+C.1.38 List the significant agreements entered into by the company which come into force, are amended or terminate in the event of a change of control of the company due to a takeover bid, and their effects.